 French for Travelers

-French for Travellers programme at Langma School of Languages is designed to help tourists learn to handle everyday situations on their trip to France or French speaking countries.
-The programme at Langma School of Languages focus on making Hotel reservations, asking for directions, using Public transportation, ordering food, shopping, reporting an accident, and other relevant phrases.
-This programme at Langma School of Languages is highly intensive and the purpose of it is to offer a basic understanding of commonly used expressions.
+French for Travellers programme at Langma School of Languages is designed to help tourists learn to handle everyday situations on their trip to France or French-speaking countries.
+The programme at Langma School of Languages focuses on making Hotel reservations, asking for directions, using Public transportation, ordering food, shopping, reporting an accident, and other relevant phrases.
+This programme at Langma School of Languages is highly intensive and its purpose of it is to offer a basic understanding of commonly used expressions.

-This French language course at Langma School of Languages is designed for those travelling to France or French-speaking countries, or those who are looking for a basic understanding of French language.
-The programme at Langma School of Languages will emphasise common phrases and travel vocabulary.
+This French language course at Langma School of Languages is designed for those traveling to France or French-speaking countries, or those who are looking for a basic understanding of the French language.
+The programme at Langma School of Languages will emphasize common phrases and travel vocabulary.
 However, we will also cover many basics of the French language.
-This programme would help to make you learn basic of the language like how to ask for directions, navigate your transportation options, and rent a car, avoid danger, and enjoy your local shopping and dining during your stay.
-It is an introductory programme and it will help you find links to other programme so you can easily further your studies in French language.
+This programme would help to make you learn the basic of the language like how to ask for directions, navigate your transportation options, rent a car, avoid danger, and enjoy your local shopping and dining during your stay.
+It is an introductory programme and it will help you find links to other programmes so you can easily further your studies in the French language.

 |Class timings||IST (International Standard Timings)|

 Langma School of Languages’ programme considers grammar only in spoken terms, there will be no formal grammar lessons, rather we promote and encourage free expression and learning from experience, context, and situational norms.

 Langma School of Languages’ experience has taught us that to be effective, training must be interactive.
 Skills are learned by doing, they are not learned by only listening to lectures or tapes or by reading books and magazines.

 Our sessions are based on giving opportunities for students to listen to spoken French, and to be able to respond in French, as well as acquire pronunciation and formal language skills.